pacien/beamer-viewer/sample/demo.md

 :::

-# Pointless Viewer is web-based
+# Beamer Viewer is web-based

 * No installation is required